 PRE-REGISTRATION IS REQUIRED

-Trainings will be held once per year in the following areas: Jamestown at JCC Mayville at County Emergency Services Dunkirk at JCC North
+Trainings will be held once per year in the following areas: Jamestown at JCC Mayville at County Emergency Services or other location Dunkirk at JCC North

 Pre-registration & non-refundable payment is required